colinmichaellynch/End-to-End-Ant-Data-Project/Part 3/README.md

 ![](/Images/histogram.png)

-* Finally, we look at the distribution of ant archetypes across these two colony sizes (chi-squared = 24.49, p-value < 0.001).
+* Finally, we look at the distribution of ant archetypes across these two colony sizes (chi-squared  test, chi-squared = 24.49, p-value < 0.001).

 ![](/Images/heatmap.png)